 3.1Dry Matter Content.

 As shown in Table 1, Treatment 1 (Vetiver silage at 30 days RP) with 31.89% and lowest in Treatment 3 (Vetiver silage at 60 days RP) with 33%.
 The analysis of variance revealed no significant differences among the mean.
-This indicates that the dry matter content of vetiver grass were not influence by different re-growth period.
+This indicates that the dry matter content of vetiver grass was not influence by different re-growth period.
 In the study of Falola et al., (2013) the dry matter content of vetiver was 34.42%, this result is higher than the findings of the present study with 32.66%.
 Despite of the differences, the present study agreed to Falola et al., (2013) that the dry matter content increase with age.

 Table 2.
 Dry matter content, pH Level and Temperature of Vetiver with different re-growth period